jkmangang/jkmangang/_posts/2017-03-30-things-i-love-to-do-in-my-phone.md

 categories: [technology, tricks, apps]
 cover: /images/mobile.jpg
 ---

-My 2+ year old Oneplus One is still working good.
-The camera disappointed me a little bit as the camera blobs are no longer updated since Marshmallow, and I'm running LineageOs as the primary Os in my phone, to upgrade in Android Nougat.
-I don't have a computer but I always tend to do things that I should do in a computer, with my  phone.
-Here are some android apps I love to mention and tricks that I use a lot.
+As an android enthusiast, I always tend to things using my mobile.
+It is a mobile first world.
+Whatever yo do online in PC can be done in Mobile too, even though it is not that capablecapable like that in PC.
+Here are some apps and tricks I love to share with everyone.

 ## Apps
 #### [Chrome](https://play.google.com/store/apps/details?id=com.android.chrome)